cabarius/ToyBox/ToyBox/ReadMe.md

 * **Etude Editor**
   * Etude Elements are now more obvious that you can explore them
   * The editor can now expand width as wide as needed which should improve layout.
 This means you will need to use the horizontal scroll bars for deep exploration
-* **Quest Editor** you can now teleport to stages of quest progression when available
 ### Ver 1.4.2.2
 * **Level Up & Multiclass** fixed crasher in save due to interaction with in game level up UI
 ### Ver 1.4.2.1